jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 categories:
     - Managed Settings Troubleshooting
 layout: base.njk
+eleventyNavigation:
+    order: 4
 ---
 If you're having issues configuring or using MANAGED SETTINGS, the below guidance may help.
-If not, feel free to contact [support@bayton.org](mailto:support@bayton.org).
+If not, feel free to contact [project-support@bayton.org](mailto:project-support@bayton.org).

 ## Built-in warning/status messages

 **Activity may not be available on this device**
 : This shows when a device user taps a Setting (i.e., APN) for which there isn't an activity intent available.
 This may be because the OEM has implemented a custom activity intent, or the device doesn't have this setting available.
-Please raise a support request via [support@bayton.org](mailto:support@bayton.org) to investigate.
+Please raise a support request via [project-support@bayton.org](mailto:project-support@bayton.org) to investigate.
 You will be asked for a [bug report](/android/how-to-capture-device-logs/) after replicating the issue.

 **A supported client is required to email support**
 : The device user has tapped the support card under available actions, but no mail client is available on the device.
 This warning can be safely ignored if it is intentional, and device users should use another means of emailing the configured support address.